LandRegistry/common-dev-env/README.md

 \* Note that it is not really logstash, but we kept the container name that for backwards compatibility purposes.

-If you want to make use of this functionality, ensure that `logstash` is also present in the appropriate section of the `docker-compose-fragment` file (e.g. `depends_on`).
+If you want to make use of this functionality, ensure that `logstash` is also present in the appropriate section of the `compose-fragment` file (e.g. `depends_on`).

 ## Hints and Tips